-- Active prediction network actively informs the NSC and/or the terminal proactively about the predicted values.
-Alternatively, the NSC and/or terminal are only informed in case the predicted KPI or KQI value crossed a defined threshold. - Passive prediction the NSC and/or terminal requests prediction from the network via APIs provided by the network.
+- Active prediction network actively informs the NSC and/or the UE proactively about the predicted values.
+Alternatively, the NSC and/or UE are only informed in case the predicted KPI or KQI value crossed a defined threshold. - Passive prediction the NSC and/or UE requests prediction from the network via APIs provided by the network.